Learn to Fly

-Ideally, instructional flights are between 20 to 30 minutes but if weather permits a (longer duration) short distance cross country flight may be possible.
+Instructional flights are between 20 to 30 minutes but if weather permits a (longer duration) short distance cross country flight may be possible.

-This provides a good ratio between soaring and takeoff and landing practice.
-Total flight time may be reduced due to weather conditions.
 If a short course student wishes to continue training, they will eligible for a 20% discount on their first club annual membership.

 While instructors give their time for free, it is in their interest and that of students, to keep the cost of training to a minimum.
 For this reason, first time gliding students are required to do initial training using aero-tow launches before moving on to winch launching.
 Glider training using aero-tow more easily allow students to develop the ‘stick and rudder’ skills to properly control the glider which then allows more efficient development of take off and landing skills.